aseetharam/my_pizza/README.md

 Notes:

-* Do not substitute bread flour with all-purpose flour or any other bread brand of bread flour.
+* Do not substitute bread flour with all-purpose flour or any other brand of bread flour.
 Bread flour has a higher protein content and is essential for a chewy crust.
 I use [King Arthur Bread Flour](https://shop.kingarthurbaking.com/items/king-arthur-unbleached-bread-flour-5-lb) and get consistent results.
 * I use [Fleischmann's Active Dry Yeast](https://www.amazon.com/Fleischmanns-Active-Dry-Yeast-0-25/dp/B0049X2HAI) but any active dry yeast should work.
 * IMHO, salt, sugar, olive oil type/brand does not change results much.